September 20, 2021

 AUSTIN, Texas—St. David’s South Austin Medical Center is the only Austin-area facility testing a new drug that could help bone marrow transplant patients avoid a potentially deadly complication.

 The treatment, called Maribavir, could help prevent symptoms of the potentially fatal cytomegalovirus (CMV) with less bone marrow suppression than current treatments, which often lead to low white blood cell and platelet counts.
-Many treatments for CMV in the past have also resulted in harmful side effects for the immunocompromised, including fever, rash, diarrhea, anemia
+Many treatments for CMV in the past have also resulted in harmful side effects for the immunocompromised, including fever, rash, diarrhea, anemia and seizures.

 “We are so fortunate to have the opportunity to play a role in the development of this drug,” Dr. Aravind Ramakrishnan, director of the adult bone marrow transplant program at the Sarah Cannon Blood Cancer Center at St. David’s South Austin Medical Center, said.
 “It represents a significant advancement in the treatment of CMV, and it has the potential to improve survival rates.”

 By age 40, over half of adults in the U.S. have contracted CMV but show no signs or symptoms.
-However, people with compromised immunity are more likely to die or fall ill from a CMV infection through pneumonia, gastroenteritis
+However, people with compromised immunity are more likely to die or fall ill from a CMV infection through pneumonia, gastroenteritis and retinitis.

 St. David’s South Austin Medical Center